Your cart is empty

 You wish there was a way you could take it all away from them, and allow them to see just how amazing they are.
 But quite often it's never as simple as you'd like it to be, and it's difficult to know how to approach the situation in a way that offers support without over-stepping the line.

 Let them lead the conversation.
-Allowing them a little more authority over the situation might help them feel more in control of their acne, such as asking them ‘what do you think might help?’ and seeing what they would like to try next.
+Allowing them a little more authority over the situation might help them feel more in control of their spots, such as asking them ‘what do you think might help?’ and seeing what they would like to try next.

 Choose your language carefully.
-The word 'acne' or 'spots' can sometimes carry a lot of negative connotations, which might agitate them.
+The word 'blemishes' or 'spots' can sometimes carry a lot of negative connotations, which might agitate them.
 Instead, try choosing words like 'blemishes' or 'complexion' when you're talking to them about their skin.

-Avoid pointing out when the acne is worse.
+Avoid pointing out when the blemishes is worse.
 They will know if their skin has flared up and sometimes it's best just to wait for them to come to you, to talk about it.

 Don't make assumptions about how they feel.
 It might be that having spots is a bit annoying for them, but it's not keeping them up at night or making them depressed.
-It has the potential to make them feel worse about their skin if they hear from those closest that having acne is a negative attribute.
+It has the potential to make them feel worse about their skin if they hear from those closest that having spots is a negative attribute.
 Go in to the conversation with an open mind and really listen to how they feel.

 Compliment other things they are doing.
 Sometimes telling someone how beautiful they are (even though you mean well) can cause them to get frustrated if they don’t believe it themselves.
 Instead, give them praise about their school work, their personality or the way they’ve handled something – just letting them know you’re proud of them and building up their self-esteem in other areas of their life can help draw the focus away from their skin.